Disability Discrimination in the Workplace

 In situation like this, most people see their only option as to resign and then claim for compensation, but this means you (1) become unemployed (losing your income and making it harder to get a new job) and (2) it is much harder (and can take years if you make a Tribunal claim) to obtain compensation.

-It is also difficult to negotiate your own exit, as most employers will not entertain the discussions (unless they initiate them), which is where having a professional negotiator in your corner makes all the difference.
+It is also difficult to negotiate your own exit, as most employers will not entertain the discussions (unless they initiate them), which is why having a professional negotiator in your corner makes all the difference.

 The Negotiation